Couples Flirt Private intimacy app for couples

 Power dynamic scenarios

-These involve one person having more control than the other.
-Always discuss boundaries, consent, and safe words before trying these.
+These involve one person holding more control than the other.
+Talk through boundaries, expectations, and safe words before you start.

 Important: Power play requires explicit consent and clear boundaries.
-Always have a safe word, and check in during and after.
+Always have a safe word and check in during and after the scene.

 Tips for better roleplay